jacobdensford/jacobdensford.com/projects/new-trpg.md

 ##### Mage Feats

-- **Divination:** Make a WIL test at dawn and save the result to use for yourself, a PC, or an NPC at any point throughout the coming day, for any kind of test.
-(Taking this feat multiple times allows you to roll and retain more additional uses.)
+- **Divination:** Make two WIL tests at dawn and save the results to use for yourself, a PC, or an NPC at any point throughout the coming day, for any kind of test.
 - //
 - //
 - //